yuraxdrumz/blog/source/_drafts/The-Linux-Process-Scheduler-For-Developers.md

 ---

 ![](./concurrency.jpg)
 The linux scheduler is a complex piece of software which allows our linux distros to maximize hardware utilization without starving our processes.
-In this post, I will introduce you to the types of schedulers, which type Linux uses and how it achieves its goal.
+In this post, I will introduce you to Linux's scheduler and how it operates.

 ### Types
 ### The Cooperative Scheduler